University of FloridaSolutions for Your Life

 Resistance to Pesticides

-Resistance refers to an inheritable change in the sensitivity of a pest population that is reflected in the repeated failure of a product to achieve the expected level of control when used according to the label recommendation for that pest species.
-Resistance does not always occur, but has been documented with insecticides as early as 1914, and there are many known instances today where resistance is a problem.
-Not only has resistance occurred with insecticides, but other pesticides, such as fungicides, herbicides, and rodenticides.
+Resistance refers to an inheritable change in the sensitivity of a pest population that is reflected by a repeated product failure to achieve the expected control level when used according to the label recommendation for that pest species.
+Resistance does not always occur, but it has been documented with insecticides as early as 1914.
+There are many known instances today where resistance is a problem.
+Not only has resistance occurred with insecticides, but it has also occurred with other pesticides, such as fungicides, herbicides, and rodenticides.
 Complicating the understanding and management of resistance is the problem of knowing which type of resistance is present in a given pest population.
-For example, some pest populations are known to have cross-resistance.
-That is, they are not effectively controlled with pesticides having the same mode of action which generally target the same site within the pest.
+Some pest populations are known to have cross-resistance.
+That is, they are not effectively controlled with pesticides having the same mode of action that generally targets the same site within the pest.
 For example, both the carbamate and organophosphate insecticides target acetylcholine esterase, although each group of insecticides is chemically different from one another.
 The greatest resistance concern arises when multiple-resistance is confirmed.
 Multiple-resistance is the situation of a pest population that is resistant to pesticides having different modes of action.
-It is the most difficult type of resistance to manage, because the number of management options is reduced.
-For more information on resistance, see UF/IFAS EDIS Document ENY-624, 2005 Florida Citrus Pest Management Guide: Pesticide Resistance and Resistance Management.
+It is the most difficult type of resistance to manage because the number of management options is reduced.
+For more information on resistance, see UF/IFAS EDIS Document ENY-624, 2014 Florida Citrus Pest Management Guide: Pesticide Resistance and Resistance Management, https://edis.ifas.ufl.edu/cg026.

 IRAC's Classification Scheme

 IRAC's insecticide classification scheme is based on mode of action.
-The goal of the scheme is to provide information to applicators of acaricides and insecticides so that they can make sound decisions on selecting insecticides to prevent or manage resistance.
+The goal of the scheme is to provide information to applicators of acaricides and insecticides so they can make sound decisions on selecting insecticides to prevent or manage resistance.
 Besides selecting products that have different modes of action, growers are also encouraged to integrate other methods into insect and mite control programs.
 Table 1 contains those acaricides and insecticides registered for use in Florida, though it changes constantly.
-They are listed according to IRAC's classification scheme by their group and subgroup codes, primary target site of action, chemical sub-group or exemplifying active ingredient, and active ingredient, based on that appearing in The Pesticide Manual, 13th edition, 2003, edited by C.D.S.
-Tomlin, published by The British Crop Protection Council.
+They are listed according to IRAC's classification scheme by their group and subgroup codes, primary target site of action, chemical sub-group or exemplifying active ingredient, and active ingredient, based on that appearing in version 8.2, 2017, prepared by the IRAC International MoA Working Group.

 Using the IRAC Classification Scheme with Product Labels

 IRAC is currently encouraging manufacturers of pesticides to indicate the IRAC mode of action group number and description on their product labels; some registrants are now doing so, especially with newer products.
 Such information would be helpful in assisting pesticide applicators in the selection of acaricides and insecticides for use in resistance management strategies.
-An example of the manner that IRAC is encouraging registrants to list this information:
+See Figure 1 for an example of the manner that IRAC is encouraging registrants to list this information.

 Figure 1.